 Brittany is exactly right.
 Believing that we need to count calories means we’re severely underestimating our bodies’ natural abilities.

 What if I told you I know someone who counts his every breath and tries to make sure the number of breaths matches his calculated need for oxygen?
 Who’s afraid to sleep and lose count of his breaths?

 Or someone who weighs all her food and all her feces, to make sure that she’s not getting constipated?

 These people would be considered eccentric at best, profoundly disturbed at worst.
 And it’s really not that different from counting calories.
 It’s about not at all trusting your body’s amazing ability to regulate its energy needs by feelings of hunger and satiety.

 However, we have to be clear that trusting your body and being in tune with your body may not happen immediately.
 After years or decades of overeating processed food and refined carbs, many of us have lost the connection with our hunger and satiety signals.
 In these cases, or when significantly changing dietary quality, it may be helpful to count for a short time.
 But the ultimate goal is to tap into our innate ability to regulate food intake and ditch the counting.

 A weight issue is not caused by a lack of counting calories.
 No more than constipation is caused by not counting… you know what.
 They’re both caused by something disturbing the body’s natural regulatory systems.

 The real problem behind obesity?
 It could be many things.
-But today, by far the most likely problem is too much of the fat-storing hormone insulin.
+But today, by far the most likely problem is too many calories, not enough satiating food, and too much of the fat-storing hormone insulin.
 Usually caused by decades of ingesting too much sugar and too much processed, rapidly digested carbs.
 Which is what the Western diet is composed of today.
 It messes up our hunger and satiety systems, makes us want to eat too much.
 Voilá: An epidemic of obesity.